MalteP/tardis-model/Readme.md

 To compile the firmware install the AVR-GCC toolchain.
 Solder MISO/MOSI/SCK/Reset wires to the circuit board, compile and flash using make, make fuse and make program.

+## Preparing the sound samples

+All sounds need to be saved as 32kHz 16bit mono wave file, you may convert them to AD4 using "ad4converter.exe -E4 0000.wav 0000.ad4".

+## License

+This project is licensed under the terms of the GNU General Public License v3.

+Dr. Who and the Tardis are trademark of BBC.

 Feel free to contact me if you have any questions.